Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation: Background

 This operation is done across all layers and token positions to remove the refusal behaviour from the model effectively.
 The model can be made to refuse more by adding the refusal vector to the activations at all token positions of a certain layer $l$:

 where $\mathbf{\hat{r}}_{l}$ is selected and applied to the activation $\mathbf{x}_{l}$ from the same layer. $\alpha \in [0,1]$ controls the strength of the addition operation. \cite{arditi2024refusal} show that it is sufficient to do vector addition at a single layer to make the model to refuse more in contrast to the removal operation where the ablation is applied at all layer activations.
+Therefore, we follow the same procedure in our vector ablation and addition experiments.
 Both operations can be directly applied to the model weights, without causing additional computation at inference time.
+We refer readers to Appendix \ref{sec:equivalence} for a detailed explanation on the equivalence between inference time steering and model weights editing.